Tunable Nonlocal $ZZ$ Interaction for Remote Controlled-Z Gates Between Distributed Fixed-Frequency Qubits: Results

+Here, the two cable indices $\alpha=3,4$ correspond to the retained modes $m=10$ and $m=11$, labelled as $Cb_1$ and $Cb_2$, respectively.
+The interaction term contains the local qubit-DTC coupling, the internal DTC coupling, and the DTC-cable couplings that mediate the flux-dependent qubit-cable interaction.

-The eigenfrequencies and the corresponding eigenstates of $L-system$ are denoted by $E_{{Q_1,Cb_1,Cp_{1A},Cp_{1B}}}$ and $|Q_{1},Cb_1,Cp_{1A},Cp_{1B}\rangle$, respectively.
-Consequently, the strength of the cross-Kerr interaction between the qubit and the cable mode mediated by the DTC, is quantified by the energy shift:
+The eigenenergies and eigenstates of the $L$ system are denoted by $E_{Q_1,Cb_1,Cb_2,Cp_{1A},Cp_{1B}}$and $|Q_1,Cb_1,Cb_2,Cp_{1A},Cp_{1B}\rangle$, where the indices specify the dominant bare-state occupation numbers of the qubit, the two cable modes, and the two internal DTC modes.
+For a selected cable mode $Cb_\alpha$, the effective qubit-cable cross-Kerr coupling is extracted from the dressed energy shifts as

-where the indices correspond to the excitation numbers of the qubit and cable mode, with the coupler remaining in its ground state.

-Due to the dense mode spectrum introduced by the 25-cm transmission line, the system eigenstates $|\psi_j(\Phi_\mathrm{ext})\rangle$ exhibit frequent avoided crossings as the flux $\Phi_\mathrm{ext}$ is tuned.
-To accurately identify the quantum states within this complex hybridized spectrum, we employ an overlap-based eigenstate-tracking procedure.
-Specifically, we evaluate the projection $p_\mathrm{overlap}=|\langle\psi_i^{bare}|\psi_j\rangle|^2$ between the dressed states $\left|\psi_j\right\rangle$ and the bare states $\left|\psi_i^{bare}\right\rangle,$ which allows us to consistently identify the computational subspace.
-As the Hamiltonian evolves with flux, the target dressed state corresponding to a specific bare basis is determined by:

-The energy spectrum of the $L-system$ and the $ZZ$ coupling strength are plotted in Fig.~\ref{L_system}.
-It should be noted that the spectrum accounts for the simultaneous coupling of the qubit to two cable modes (\textit{m}=10 and \textit{m}=11) .
-Numerical analysis reveals that when the flux bias of DTC$_1$ is tuned to $\Phi_\mathrm{ext}^{(1)}\approx0.3$, the $ZZ$ interaction between $Q_1$ and the cable modes is effectively suppressed.
-We designate this configuration as the idle point.
-Conversely, at $\Phi_\mathrm{ext}^{(1)}\approx0.5$, the coupling channel is fully activated, yielding the maximum interaction strength.
-Leveraging the symmetry of the architecture, we similarly identify the corresponding idle and operation points for the interaction between $Q_2$ and the cable in the $R-system$.